llofberg/kafka-sasl-opa/README.md

-SSL/SASL Kafka in Docker with OPA authorization
+Kafka in Docker with SSL/SASL and OPA authorization
 ===

 Create certificates for SSL/SASL/Kerberos